 Welcome to The Junction!

 We are here as a space for you to be safe, have fun, meet new people and get information and support on things you might be struggling with- or just want to know more about.
 Our most exciting thing at the moment is our new recording space and practice room where you can come and learn new music skills or just make use of the equipment.

 We have an awesome team of Young Volunteers here who run the sessions with the help of Youth Workers- you could volunteer here as well, just ask a Youth Worker for more details and to see if it’s for you.
-The Youth workers, Karen, James, Peggy, Adam, Alex, Chloe, Donna and Matt are here to provide you with a confidential service and if they don’t know the answers to your questions, they will help you to find them!
+The Youth workers, Karen, Alex, James, Peggy, Chloe & Donna are here to provide you with a confidential service and if they don’t know the answers to your questions, they will help you to find them!

 Our Open Access Session